phamtsang/Project-Java/README.md

-# Project-Java
 English: Platform to support digital transformation for household businesses.
 ● Vietnamese: Nền tảng hỗ trợ chuyển đổi số cho hộ kinh doanh.
 ● Abbreviation: BizFlow
 a.
 Context:
-In Vietnam, household businesses play a critical role in the local economy, especially in traditional sectors such as building materials, construction supplies, and hardware retail.
+● In Vietnam, household businesses play a critical role in the local economy, especially in traditional sectors such as building materials, construction supplies, and hardware retail.
 The majority of these fall under Group 1 or Group 2 classifications as defined by the Ministry of Finance's Decision 3389/QĐ-BTC (2025).
-Consequently, most of these businesses still operate using fully manual workflows.
+● Consequently, most of these businesses still operate using fully manual workflows.
 Daily tasks such as recording sales, managing inventory, tracking customer debts, and processing phone/Zalo orders are typically performed with handwritten notebooks or simple Excel files.
 Moreover, household businesses often lack the budget to hire accountants.
-Despite the rapidly growing demand for digital transformation across industries, existing commercial POS or business management solutions are often designed for restaurants, retail fashion, or large enterprises.
+● Despite the rapidly growing demand for digital transformation across industries, existing commercial POS or business management solutions are often designed for restaurants, retail fashion, or large enterprises.
 These systems fail to meet the unique operational characteristics of household businesses, which include:
-Multi-channel orders (at-counter sales and phone/Zalo orders).
+○ Multi-channel orders (at-counter sales and phone/Zalo orders).
-Customer debt management with long-term transaction history.
+○ Customer debt management with long-term transaction history.
-Low digital literacy among store owners.
+○ Low digital literacy among store owners.
-Most household businesses also lack the essential hardware required to adopt existing digital solutions.
+● Most household businesses also lack the essential hardware required to adopt existing digital solutions.
 Many operate with only a single smartphone, without computers, barcode scanners, receipt printers, POS terminals, or cash drawers.
 This limitation makes POS systems impractical, as such solutions typically require multiple devices and a stable hardware setup.
 The high upfront cost of purchasing these devices further prevents household businesses from transitioning to digital workflows, forcing them to continue relying on fully manual processes.
-Due to the lack of a specialized platform, household businesses face several challenges: frequent errors in manual calculations, slow order processing, difficulty tracking inventory, inconsistent debt records, and no access to real-time business insights.
+● Due to the lack of a specialized platform, household businesses face several challenges: frequent errors in manual calculations, slow order processing, difficulty tracking inventory, inconsistent debt records, and no access to real-time business insights.
 The result is reduced operational efficiency, financial risks, and an inability to scale or modernize business operations.
-To address this gap, we propose developing a Platform to support digital transformation for household businesses, a comprehensive system designed specifically for traditional stores.
+● To address this gap, we propose developing a Platform to support digital transformation for household businesses, a comprehensive system designed specifically for traditional stores.
 The platform integrates an interface with an AI-powered assistant capable of understanding natural language requests (via text or voice) to automatically create draft orders and auto fill data into templates.
 This combination supports automation, reduces human errors, and provides business owners with real-time visibility into their operations.
 b.
 Proposed Solutions:
 Build an application (mobile and/or web) that supports the following core functionalities:
 ● Employee: